Kierandoolan/milestone-2-Christmas-Card-Game/README.md

 ### Code
 -  I had alot of difficult understanding Javascript and i still do.
 I'm hoping to keep praticing and to learn alot more throughout the course and outside the course.
-I relied alot in the understanding of it through serveral Youtubes.
+I relied alot in the understanding of it through serveral Youtube Videos and Websites such as [W3schools](https://www.w3schools.com/howto/howto_css_modals.asp) AND [Stack Overflow](https://stackoverflow.com/).
 The YouTube Videos Included:

     -  [Code with Ania Kubów](https://youtu.be/tjyDOHzKN0w)
     -  [PortEXE](https://youtu.be/3uuQ3g92oPQ)